 Mr. Stum strongly believes that change is possible…”When you know better you begin to feel better.
 When individuals begin feeling better they live better … I’ve watched it with so many parents and teens.
 My role is to help educate and create insight and shifts in thinking and believes such that change is possible in both parents and teens.”

 Mr. Stum was raised in the Northwest in a large family.
 Much of my time these days you can catch him hiking and exploring the outdoors with his wife and children.
 Challenge and adventure have always been part of what he enjoys, whether it be reading new nonfiction literature, hiking a canyon, trail running, and training for ultramarathons.
-He is currently providing after-care counseling support to NW Family clients following their program graduation.
+He is currently providing after-care counseling support to NW Family clients following testing completion.